Sign in

 What is the need for steerable axles?

 Well, when talking about the front axle the answer is quite obvious.
-But what about the rear axles.
+But what about the rear axles?
 Do they need steering as well?

 Looking at the image on the right we can see that a vehicle takes a turn about an axis of rotation and for all the tires to roll without sliding sideways it is necessary for them to be exactly perpendicular to the line joining the axis of rotation and the center of the tyre.
 This is the basic reason why the inner wheel of the front axle turns at a higher angle than the outer wheel.

 Now consider a multi-axle vehicle.
-If the rear axles are not steered the lines drawn from the rear wheels will not meet the steering axis.
+If the rear axles are not steered, the lines drawn from the rear wheels will not meet the steering axis.
 This means that wheels on these axles will not only roll but also slide sideways.
 This has many adverse effects:

-sideways slippage.
-The above image shows an estimate of tyre mileage with and without steering in one of the axles (third axle) in a three axle trailer[1].
-This of course also causes additional wear of the pavement surface.
+1. First and foremost this will lead to excessive tyre wear considering the immense load per wheel and the sideways slippage.
+An estimate of tyre mileage with and without steering in one of the axles (third axle) in a three axle trailer shows that indeed the wear is significant.
+This also causes additional wear of the pavement surface.

 3. The sliding of wheels adds to the resistance to motion.
-This increases the engine effort to pull the same load at the same speed which in turn increases the fuel consumption.
+This increases the engine effort required to pull the same load at the same speed, subsequently raising fuel consumption.
+Actual studies indicate that with steering systems, fuel savings could be about a liter per 100 km for a distribution haulage vehicle.
+Hence, this system could pay for itself through saved costs in tyre wear and fuel.

 What are the various mechanisms for steering axles?